-Whether you’re a sole trader, a start up company in Australia, a DBA (A Doing Business As) or start up company in the USA, we all need to navigate our way through the business minefield, irrespective if you’re setting up a security business or another service.
+Whether you’re a sole trader, a start-up company in Australia, a DBA (A Doing Business As) or a start-up company in the USA, we all need to navigate our way through the business minefield, irrespective if you’re setting up a security business or another service.
 This can be a daunting task, especially as a large majority of Security and Risk Management Firms or Companies are established by security operatives/agents/personnel/staff, who have had little to no business experience in the past.
-It’s one thing to have the technical know-how and the ability to provide an excellent security service or product, its an entirely different matter establishing and running a successful security business.
-Certainly this is true in my case and that or our colleagues at Op Structure in the USA.
+It’s one thing to have the technical know-how and the ability to provide an excellent security service or product, it’s an entirely different matter establishing and running a successful security business.
+Certainly, this is true in my case and that of our colleagues at Op Structure in the USA.

 1. Security Business Plan